 - Alistair, in Dragon Age: Origins, will behave this way toward a female Warden if his romance arc is pursued.
 The relationship is really more like Knight and Knight, but he acts like a White Knight in the service of a Bright Lady.

-- Doc is a Ladykiller In Love who would like to be this for female Jedi Knights, but it ends up being a gender inversion (she is the Knight, after all).
+- Doc is a Ladykiller in Love who would like to be this for the female Jedi Knight, but it ends up being a gender inversion (she is the Knight, after all).

 - Lt.
-Iresso, being a Republic soldier, comes the closest to playing it straight, but the Jedi Consular is also a knight (just one on a diplomatic mission)
+Felix Iresso, a Republic soldier, and a Light-Sided female Jedi Consular come the closest to playing it straight, but the Consular technically is also a knight (just one who spends a lot of time in diplomatic missions and exploring ancient secrets).

 - Ken Masters and his wife Eliza, to a certain degree.
 Specially in the Ties that Bind OAV, when a pregnant Eliza is kidnapped by Crimson Viper and Ken comes up with some biggest displays of badassery ever to save her and their unborn kid.